KeychainMDIP/kc/doc/deployment_guide.md

 feathercoind             19337/tcp kc-tftc-node-1
 ```

-None of the ports listed above should ever be directly addressable from the Internet.
+None of the ports listed above should *ever* be directly addressable from the Internet.
 It is recommended that a firewall be setup to prevent access to these services.

 ### Basic nginx Hosting

-The nginx configuration file below can be used to launch a live MDIP node that exposes only read-only gatekeeper end-points.
+The nginx configuration file below can be used to launch a live MDIP node that exposes only read-only Gatekeeper end-points.

 ```nginx
 #